 Board of Directors

-Jennifer Graham is a CHD patient with congenitally corrected transposition of the great arteries (ccTGA) and has been a part of CCHA since 2006.
+Jennifer Graham was born with a CHD - congenitally corrected transposition of the great arteries (ccTGA).
+Jennifer has been a part of CCHA since 2006.
 She graduated from Carleton University with a B.Sc Hon in Biology and Psychology.
-During her career she has held various positions including Project Manager, Computer System designer and developer, Process Re-engineering Analyst and National Trainer in the Insurance and Pharmaceutical industry.
+During her career she has held various positions including Project Manager, Computer System designer and developer, Process Re-engineering Analyst and National Trainer in the Insurance and Pharmaceutical industries.

-While part of the CCHA team, she has helped organize events such as the Fund a Fellow Film night fundraiser; social events; as well as, representing CCHA at CCS Congress and various patient education conferences across Canada, the Sick Kids Family Education Days, Sick Kids Transition Nights and ISACHD symposium.
+While part of the CCHA team, she has helped organize events fundraising and social events as well as, represent CCHA at CCS Congress and various patient education conferences across Canada, the Sick Kids Family Education Days, Sick Kids Transition Nights and ISACHD symposium.

 In 2010, Jennifer initiated the partnership between CCHA and the Cardiac Health Foundation of Canada in their annual Walk of Life fundraiser, to raise funds for CCHA programs and cardiac rehabilitation programs across Canada, programs often used by CHD patients.
-Since then Jennifer has organized CCHA’s team each May and to date they have raised almost $46,000.
+Since then Jennifer has organized CCHA’s team each May and to date they have raised almost $85,000.
 In 2012 she was invited by the Cardiac Health Foundation to join their Walk of Life’s organizing committee.
 In 2013 she joined CCHA's board of directors.

 Personally, Jennifer enjoys travelling around the world, cottaging and spending time with her family and friends.